LOCATIONS: Los Angeles, Orange County, San Diego

 - Demonstrates strong conceptual, organizational, problem-solving, and research capabilities.

-- Demonstrates confidence in dealing with clients, regulators, and team members.
+- Demonstrates experience and confidence in dealing with clients, regulators, and team members.

 - Rigorously detail-oriented and committed to accuracy.